raspberrypilearning/focus-on-the-prize/en/step_3.md

 Broadcasts are messages that are sent by a sprite to some or all other sprites to receive.

-Broadcasts are very useful for making sure that events in your program all happen at the same time.
+Broadcasts are very useful for making sure that events in your program all happen simultaneously.

-In `events`{:class="block3events"}, seelct the `broadcast`{:class="block3events"} block.
+In `events`{:class="block3events"}, select the `broadcast`{:class="block3events"} block.

 --- task ---